agude/agude.github.io/_posts/2019-08-05-2019_tour_de_france_plot.md

 [Julian Alaphilippe][alaphillippe] held the jersey for the most days, even defending it on the [individual time trial][itt] against expert time trialist Thomas.
-But Alaphilippe is not a climber, and he lost time in the Alps to [Egan Bernal][bernal], [Steven Kruijswijk][kruijswijk], [Emanuel Buchmann][buchmann], and [Thibaut Pinot][pinot], who stormed back with a massive attack on stage 15.
-Unfortunately, Pinot was forced to withdraw on stage 19 due to an injury.
-Alaphilippe finally fell behind during that stage, losing the yellow jersey to Bernal.
+But Alaphilippe is not a climber, and after a brave defense of the jersey in the Pyrenees, he lost time in the Alps to [Egan Bernal][bernal], [Steven Kruijswijk][kruijswijk], [Emanuel Buchmann][buchmann], and [Thibaut Pinot][pinot].
+Pinot had looked out of contention earlier, but stormed back with a massive attack on stage 15.
+Unfortunately, he was forced to withdraw on stage 19 due to an injury.

+Alaphilippe finally fell behind during that stage as well, losing the yellow jersey to Bernal.
 He lost his podium spot on stage 20 when he cracked during the final part of the climb.
 Alaphilippe finished 5th when they rolled through the Champs-Élysées.

 [alaphillippe]: https://en.wikipedia.org/wiki/Julian_Alaphilippe
 [itt]: https://en.wikipedia.org/wiki/Individual_time_trial